Summary

 Bottom line

-It’s better to focus on paying down your debt than worry about rewards.
-But if you absolutely must have a rewards card, make it one that you’re not paying interest on for the privilege of earning rewards.
+Depending on your financial situation and your goals, it may be better to focus on paying down your credit card debt than it is to worry about earning rewards on your spending.
+But if you absolutely must have a rewards credit card, it’s typically smart to make sure that you’re not paying a high rate of interest, fees or other charges in return for the privilege of earning rewards.

 Editorial Disclaimer